AhmedAlfahdi/Mech.Eng.Hub/README.md

 ## Textbook & Research Papers Resources [↫](#table-of-contents)

-1. [Library Genesis](https://libgen.is/) - The zenth of all online libraries.
+1. [Library Genesis](https://libgen.is/) - The zenith of all online libraries.
 You can find almost any book here.[^1]
 2. [Sci-Hub](https://sci-hub.se/) - This is a website that has a lot of scientific papers that you can download for free.
 It is a great resource for finding papers that you can't find anywhere else.[^2]
-   1. [Sci-Hub X Now!](https://github.com/gchenfc/sci-hub-now) - Fast unrestrected access to academic papers with just a single click in the broswer.
+   1. [Sci-Hub X Now!](https://github.com/gchenfc/sci-hub-now) - Fast unrestricted access to academic papers with just a single click in the browser.
    2. [Zotero Scihub](https://github.com/ethanwillis/zotero-scihub) - Addon for Zotero and Juris-M to automatically download PDFs from Sci-Hub.
 3. [Open Source Mechanical Engineering Books](https://www.intechopen.com/subjects/121)
 4. [Free Computer Books](https://freecomputerbooks.com/)

 >[!IMPORTANT]
->To use Sci-Hub, you need to have the DOI (Digital Object Iditification) or the URL of the paper.
+>To use Sci-Hub, you need to have the DOI (Digital Object Identification) or the URL of the paper.
 If you don't have the DOI or the URL, you can use [Google Scholar](https://scholar.google.com/) to find the paper and then use Sci-Hub to download it.

 [^1]: [Mirrors for GenLib](https://libgen.onl/library-genesis/)
 [^2]: [Mirror for SciHub](https://sci-hub.hkvisa.net/)

 ## Resourceful websites [↫](#table-of-contents)

 1. [PetroWiki](https://petrowiki.spe.org/PetroWiki) - A free resource for petroleum engineering information. `Wiki`
 2. [r/EngineeringStudents Wiki](https://www.reddit.com/r/EngineeringStudents/wiki/resources/) - A collection of resources for engineering students. `Wiki`